Vigorous Defense For Murder And Manslaughter

 Capital murder carries a life sentence.

-I work with individuals throughout the Kansas City Metro area charged with murder, manslaughter and homicide.
-Please call 913-826-6229 or contact my office to schedule your free initial consultation.
+I work with individuals throughout the Kansas City metro area charged with murder, manslaughter and homicide.
+Please call 913-826-6229 or contact me by email to schedule your free initial consultation.